biscuitov/biscuitov/README.md

 # 💫 About Me:
-Wolfram Co-CEO, Naxe CEO<br>Creating a real one, not pet
+Wolfram Co-CEO, Naxe CEO.
+Creating a real one, not pet.
+Senior DBA at Accenture Poland from 2022.

 ## 🌐 Socials: